ssflynn77/eth-net-intelligence-api/README.md

 ============
 [![Build Status][travis-image]][travis-url] [![dependency status][dep-image]][dep-url]

+# WARNING - Development in Progress
+## This code is fully unsupported at the moment.

-This is the backend service which runs along with ethereum and tracks the network status, fetches information through JSON-RPC and connects through WebSockets to [eth-netstats](https://github.com/cubedro/eth-netstats) to feed information.
-For full install instructions please read the [wiki](https://github.com/ethereum/wiki/wiki/Network-Status).
+This is the backend service which runs along with ethereum and tracks the network status, fetches information through JSON-RPC and send the information to an Azure OMS instance.

 ## Prerequisite
-* eth, geth or pyethapp
+* eth, geth, pyethapp or Parity
 * node
 * npm
+* existing Azure OMS Instance

 ## Installation on an Ubuntu EC2 Instance